 How to make Korean spicy radish salad

 Musaengchae is an easy side dish to put together.
 The most difficult part for some of you will be julienning the radish.
 You can use a mandolin if you like.
-For this type of musaengchae, I like to salt the radish first to draw out some water for extra crunch.
+For this type, you can salt the radish first to draw out some water for extra crunch, but not absolutely necessary.

 More Korean radish recipes